-Recap #124: Nightmare Hall #8: The Experiment by Diane Hoh (Nola Thacker) by Dade
+Recap #124: Nightmare Hall #8: The Experiment by Diane Hoh (Nola Thacker)

 Summary: Professor Maximillian DeLure.
 Award-winning poet, scientist, and professor at Salem University.
 Dark, sexy, attractive…dangerous.
 Caryl Amberly is excited to be one of the few students specially selected for his new seminar.
 Until she finds out what his previous students think of him.
 Everyone says he’s a real killer.
 And they’re not talking about his exams….